danielmutia/SPIS-Code/README.md

 - Peak power demand (in kW/ha)
 - PV Size (in kW/ha)
 - Annual Energy Demand for Agriculture (kWh/ha)
-- Electrification Potential (kWh/ha)
-- Utilisation factors before and after electrification
-- Cost of the system
+- Total Annual Energy by the PV system
+- SPIS utilisation factors
+- Number of households that can be electrified from excess energy
+- New SPIS utilisation factors if used for electrification
+- SPIS cost